New Ford Academy

 - Off-site training is delivered by a number of outside agencies on a wide range of learning needs, e.g. phonics, language programmes or social and emotional skills.

-- Our SEN team delivers training about specific learning needs during staff meetings when the need arises.
+- Our SEND team delivers training about specific learning needs during staff meetings when the need arises.
 When requested we also work in a consultative capacity, advising individual class teachers and support staff about the learning needs or well-being of their pupils.

 - How will my child/young person be included in activities outside this classroom including school trips?

-At New Ford Academy we ensure that all SEN pupils experience equal opportunities and have the same access to educational visits as the rest of their peers- including residential visits.
-Meetings take place between class teachers, parents and SEN staff to plan the necessary support and appropriate personnel, to enable pupils to enjoy experiences outside school which will enhance their learning whilst at the same time ensuring their safety and emotional well-being.
+At New Ford Academy we ensure that all SEND pupils experience equal opportunities and have the same access to educational visits as the rest of their peers- including residential visits.
+Meetings take place between class teachers, parents and SEND staff to plan the necessary support and appropriate personnel, to enable pupils to enjoy experiences outside school which will enhance their learning whilst at the same time ensuring their safety and emotional well-being.
 Pupils in Year 6 enjoy a week’s residential stay at an outdoor learning centre.
 Adjustments and support arrangements are made to meet the individual needs of the pupils.